ilovefroyos/Algorithms-Part-I/README.md

 # Algorithms-Part-I
-Implementations of following algorithms: percolation, deques and randomized queues, collinear points, 8 puzzle, kd-trees
+Implementation of percolation, deques and randomized queues, collinear points, 8 puzzle, and kd-trees algorithms